qtile/qtile/docs/manual/commands/index.rst

 Be aware, however, that group "b" might not currently be displayed.
-In that case, it has no associated screen, the path resolves to a non-existent node, and we get an exeption:
+In that case, it has no associated screen, the path resolves to a non-existent node, and we get an exception:

 .. code-block:: python